 - You have experienced prior elbow injuries, such as fractures or dislocations

-- You perform repetitive motions or activities that require the elbow to be bent for extended periods of time, such as leaning on the elbow, weight lifting or sleeping with a bent elbow
+- You perform repetitive motions or activities that require the elbow to be bent for extended periods of time, such as leaning on the elbow, weightlifting or sleeping with a bent elbow

-- You have arthritis of the elbow
+- You have arthritis in the elbow

 - You have cysts near the elbow joint